Belén High School

 Belén High School (BHS) is a public high school located in Belen, Valencia County, New Mexico.
-A part of Belén Consolidated Schools, it opened in 1916 as the first public high school in Valencia County.
+Part of Belén Consolidated Schools, it was established in 1916 as the first public high school in Valencia County.

 Attendance zone

 Within Valencia County, in addition to the vast majority of Belen, the district (and therefore the school's attendance boundary) includes the municipality of Rio Communities and the census-designated places of Adelino, Casa Colorada, Jarales, Madrone, Pueblitos, and Sausal.
 It also includes about half of Tome, and portions of Las Maravillas and Los Chavez.
 The district also includes a section of Socorro County, where it includes Abeytas, La Joya, Las Nutrias, and Veguita.

 Athletics

 Until 2014, all of Belen's varsity sports teams competed in Class 4A of the NMAA's District 6.
 Since 2015, Belen has competed in Class 5A due to a shift in student enrollment.